PDF Report (1.8Mb)

 Work is currently underway to investigate whether states and territories can routinely supply data on restrictive practices in line with agreed national definitions.

-The new seclusion information is available on the AIHW's Mental Health Services in Australia website.
+The new seclusion information is available on the AIHW's Mental Health Services in Australia report.

 Diabetes and disability: impairments, activity limitations, participation restrictions and comorbidities